Career Map: Dietitian

 5) complete and submit an application form along with the required documents and pay the fee

-6) not have been found guilty of a criminal act or of having broken the Food and Drug Act (Canada) or the Narcotic Control Act (Canada)
+6) not have been found guilty of a criminal act or of having broken the Food and Drug Act (Canada) or the Narcotic Control Act (Canada), unless the conviction is reviewed by CDO and deemed not relevant your ability to practice dietetics safely and ethically.

-7) not have been found guilty of professional misconduct, incompetence or incapacity related to the practice of dietetics or any other profession anywhere in the world
+7) not have been found guilty of professional misconduct, incompetence or incapacity related to the practice of dietetics or any other profession anywhere in the world, unless the finding is reviewed by CDO and deemed not to be relevant to your ability to practice dietetics safely and ethically.

 8) be fluent in English or French